Skip to content

 tsx

-import { pipe, withDomEvents, withReact } from "@silvery/tea/plugins"
+import { pipe, withDomEvents, withReact } from "@silvery/create/plugins"

 const app = pipe(createApp(store), withReact(<Board />), withDomEvents())